-ired to sell Bibles at lower prices
+ired to sell Bibles at lower prices t:

-between the United States and cer-For instance, the English pound The present rate of exchange is the Publishing House conceived the and Testaments in England and ship to our readers and give them the tige.
-They immediately opened ishers in England with the rele to buy to advantage and sell these Bibles at the prevailing, but want you to have the benefit of ed and as soon as the supply is exhausted at the present high prices.
+between the United States and cer-For instance, the English pound The present rate of exchange is e Publishing House conceived the id Testaments in England and ship o our readers and give them the uge.
+They immediately opened ishers in England with the re-'e to buy to advantage and ade, the order placed, and we now lesi sell these Bibles at the prevailing , but want you to have the benefit of ed and as soon as the supply is exhausted at the present high prices.
 Our present an afford to anticipate your future wants.